Y-Sulphuris/Y-Sulphuris/README.md

 ### Other Experimental Projects ⚡

-- [Fyrewurc](https://github.com/Ydo4ki/FyrewurcPrototype) - Exprerimental programing language aimed to achive maximum flexibility with maximum simplicity in model and syntax.
+- [Fyrewurc](https://github.com/Ydo4ki/FyrewurcPrototype) - Experimental programing language aimed to achieve maximum flexibility with maximum simplicity in model and syntax.
 Remains in a prototype stage for over a year now, but the development is still active.
 - [MovLang](https://github.com/Y-Sulphuris/MovLang) - Esoteric programming language that supports only one operation: copy memory.
 - [Sure](https://github.com/Ydo4ki-Archive/Sure) - No idea, I created this when someone joked about "sun.misc.Unsure" (actually it was probably me).